vinaykumar7686/Hiring_Agents/README.md

 help them provide insights using their past recruitment data.
 They want to predict the target variable for each potential agent which would help them identify the right agents to hire.

-# Key Points: The evaluation metric to be used is ROC-AUC.
+# Key Points: The evaluation metric used is ROC-AUC.